julian-ao/password-manager/docs/workflow.md

 - `@return` - describes what the method returns
 - `@throws` - describes what exceptions the method can throw

 Our JavaDoc comments could be used to generate a JavaDoc documentation for the project.
-We have not done this, but it would be a good idea to do so in the future. <!-- !
-Remove this? -->
+We have not done this, but it would be a good idea to do so in the future.

 ## Pipeline